+Exercise is an extremely important part of rehabilitation and management of chronic conditions.
 This is based on literature that demonstrates strong evidence to support the use of therapeutic exercise in the management of patients with injuries, particularly low back pain.
 Recent research advocates the retraining of the deep stabilizing muscles for patients with low back pain.
-Clinical Pilates focuses on the retraining and recruitment of these stabilising muscles (core stability) as well as improving posture, strength and flexibility.
+Clinical Exercise Therapy focuses on the retraining and recruitment of these stabilising muscles (core stability) as well as improving posture, strength and flexibility.

-There are 6 basic Pilates principles that need to be applied to all Pilates exercises to ensure maximal benefit.
+There are 6 basic principles that need to be applied to all exercises to ensure maximal benefit.

-- Concentration Focus on correct performance of each Pilates exercise and the specific muscles involved.
+- Concentration: Focus on correct performance of each exercise and the specific muscles involved.

-- Precision.
-Perform each Pilates exercise with attention to detail to ensure correct technique.
+- Precision: Perform each exercise with attention to detail to ensure correct technique.

-- Breathing.
-Maintain relaxed, normal breathing throughout all Pilates exercises.
+- Breathing: Maintain relaxed, normal breathing throughout all exercises.
 Do not hold your breath.

-There are numerous benefits to be gained from performing Clinical Pilates exercises.
+There are numerous benefits to be gained from exercise with a physiotherapist.

 Some of these include: